When Deals Fall Apart – Seller Focused.

 Scott Fader and Gary Brincat

-Mitten Realty Group is a veteran owned company located in Michigan.
+Joseph Walter Realty is a veteran owned company located in Michigan.
 Scott Fader and Gary Brincat are two of Michigan’s multi-million-dollar top producers.
 They have been working in real estate as brokers, Realtors, investors, property managers and real estate company owners for over 20 years.
 Together they would like to share their experiences, knowledge, success and failures to help buyers, sellers, Realtors, brokers and anyone else in the real estate and business, so that together we can grow as a community.